SAP/spartacus-docs/_pages/dev/pwa/pwa-setup.md

     If you already have the `@angular/pwa` dependency, do the following:

    1. Remove the `@angular/pwa` dependency from `package.json`
-   1. Run `yarn` to remove the dependencies from your app
+   1. Run `npm install` to remove the dependencies from your app
    1. Run `ng add @spartacus/schematics --pwa`

     Adding the dependency using `ng add @spartacus/schematics --pwa` also triggers the angular PWA schematic, which automatically does the following: